KehindeObanla/5443-Spatial-Data-Structures/Assignments/A02/README.md

 - Top of the README:
   - Project Title
   - Your name
   - Project Description (It needs to be "descriptive".
-You can take text straight from the assignment / requirements.
-I don't care.)
+You can take text straight from the assignment / requirements with a little additions here and there.)
 - After description:
   - List all the files and or folders in that current project in a tabular format with a small description of each file.
   - The filename in that table should link to the actual code file or folder.
 - After table:
   - Instructions
     - Any and all information needed to run your code.
     - These instructions will be used for others in the class to run your project on their machine.
 I PROMISE: you will learn very fast how not to assume things just work.
-Because they DON'T. When your code doesn't run on anyone elses system and you get a zero, I bet you start to let "assumptions" go out the window.
+Because they DON'T. When your code doesn't run on anyone else's system and you get a zero, I bet you start to let "assumptions" go out the window.

 ### Common Errors

 - Common Errors / Reasons for projects not to run (we can grow a similar list as the class goes on to help everyone get past common pitfalls):
   - Local libraries that you installed and not everyone else did the same.
-  - Accessing files or fonts using local paths that will not be the same on someone elses machine (this one is annoying).
+  - Accessing files or fonts using local paths that will not be the same on running on someone else's machine (this one is annoying).
     - Example:
       - Your path: `C:\my_documents\pythonProjects\PyCharm\P01\Helvetica.ttf`
       - My Path: `/User/griffin/Projects/P01/Helvetica.ttf`
       - We both have P01 folders looking for `Helvetica.ttf`, but the whole path is different.
-We will also discuss this in class.
+We will also discuss this in class (relative vs absolute paths).
   - Hard-coding names of external resources that you do not provide:
     - Example: You called your data file **"data.txt"** and use: `open("data.txt")` I called my file **"data.dat"** and now your program crashes.
     - Solution: Read in the filename when the user runs your program, so you get the proper local name ( I will discuss in class argv or command line params)